New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 - In away games, New England is 3-1 against the spread, and 4-0 overall.

-- The Patriots are winless ATS (0-1) away from home as 6.5-point favorites or more.
+- On the road, the Patriots are winless ATS (0-1) as 6.5-point favorites or more.

-- New England has gone over the total twice in four road games this season.
+- New England has hit the over twice in four road games this year.

 Powered by Data Skrive.